hasanovicnejla/cisco-packet-tracer-network-lab/README.md

 | Subnet 3 (link)   | 13           | /28 (255.255.255.240)   | 122.87.97.128 | 122.87.97.143  | 122.87.97.129  | 122.87.97.142  |

 Subnet 3 is a point-to-point link that connects the two routers together.
 Router 1 gets the first usable address and Router 2 gets the last.
-All calculation steps are in `notes.docx`.
+All calculation steps are in `notes.pdf`.

 ## Task 4 - Packet Tracer Topology